hakanson/hakanson.github.io/content/pages-markdown/presentations.md

 ---
 ### Cedar policy language in action

 Cedar is a language for defining permissions as policies that describe who should have access to what.
 Amazon Verified Permissions and AWS Verified Access use Cedar to define fine-grained permissions for applications and end users.
-In this builders’ session, come learn by building Cedar policies for access control.
+In this builders’ session, first learn how to write Cedar policies.
+Then, take on a challenge problem building the set of policies representing a full application.
+This session uses open source Cedar and the free online playground, so there is no need to install anything or have an AWS account.
+You must bring your laptop to participate.

 * AWS re:Inforce 2023 (13 June 2023 - 14 June 2023) ( [workshop][50], [code][51]  )
+* AWS re:Invent 2023 (27 November 2023 - 1 December 2023)

 ### Build On AWS weekly - Go Apps on AWS - CDK 💜 Go